ray-project/kuberay/docs/guidance/ingress.md

 popd

 # Step 4: Install RayCluster and create an ingress separately.
-# If you want to change the setting of ingress, you can edit the ingress portion in
+# If you want to change ingress settings, you can edit the ingress portion in
 # `ray-operator/config/samples/ray-cluster.separate-ingress.yaml`.
 # More information about change of setting was documented in https://github.com/ray-project/kuberay/pull/699
 # and `ray-operator/config/samples/ray-cluster.separate-ingress.yaml`